Skip to content

 • utilizing therapy analogous to medicine in terms of optimal intensity, duration and frequency.

-• Carryover of learning from one activity to another can be generalized or inhibited, referred to as transference and impairment respectively.
+• carryover of learning from one activity to another can be generalized or inhibited, referred to as transference and impairment respectively.

+• For paresis, approaches include priming the central system, or augmenting the peripheral system, or a combination.13 Examples of priming include Sensory Stimulation including tactile, visual and kinesthetic, Guided Motor and Visual Imagery, and Action observation techniques such as mirror therapy.
 CNS stimulation techniques, including DCS (Transcranial Direct Current Stimulation) and TMS (Repetitive transcranial magnetic stimulation), as well as pharmacologic agents such as Amantadine and Methylphenidate can also be used to directly prime the nervous system.
+Examples of the augmentation include Functional electrical stimulation of nerves (TENS) and muscles with and without biofeedback.

 • For impaired mobility, as in spinal cord injury, neurorehabilitation techniques such as body-weight supported treadmill training (BWSTT) have targeted the proposed Locomotor or Central Pattern Generator (CPG), based primarily upon animal experiments such as Sherrington’s cat.
-However, much of the literature today shows a move beyond the CPG toward incorporating kinesthetic feedback, lower limb kinetics and kinematics in the form of ankle robots for training and even on-the-ground training,8 and increasing spinal circuit excitability by methods such as transcutaneous spinal direct current stimulation.13
+However, much of the literature today shows a move beyond the CPG toward incorporating kinesthetic feedback, lower limb kinetics and kinematics in the form of ankle robots for training and even on-the-ground training,8 and increasing spinal circuit excitability by methods such as transcutaneous spinal direct current stimulation.14

 • Learning principles have been applied to musculoskeletal rehabilitation as well, with focus on goal-direct skilled training as opposed to strength training.
 As expected and evidenced by reduced cortical excitability, pain reduces skill acquisition.
-Interestingly, in animal models, the reverse has also been seen, i.e., skilled training reduces pain associated spinal cord Implication, if true in humans, relate to using skilled training for preventing chronic pain.14
+Interestingly, in animal models, the reverse has also been seen, i.e., skilled training reduces pain associated spinal cord Implication, if true in humans, relate to using skilled training for preventing chronic pain.15

-4. Cutting Edge/Unique Concepts/Emerging Issues
+Cutting Edge/Unique Concepts/Emerging Issues

-5. Gaps in Knowledge/Evidence Base:
+Gaps in Knowledge/Evidence Base:

 It is important to acknowledge that the many models of learning and behavior modification are just that – models.
-They approximate our understanding of recovery from pathology such as stroke and SCI, and form the basis of current rehabilitation.
+They approximate our understanding of recovery from pathology such as stroke and SCI and form the basis of current rehabilitation.

 Newer technology such as functional MRIs, computational modeling and rehabilitation robotics are helping to refine these models, optimize rehabilitation approaches, and develop novel rehabilitation tools to improve functioning and quality of life.
 At the same time, there is no substitute for motivation, and subject engagement is crucial to recovery.
-Overall, multidimensional approaches such as the Accelerated Skills Recovery Program (ASAP) that combines capacity, skill and motivation could be utilized to optimize learning.16
+Overall, multidimensional approaches such as the Accelerated Skills Recovery Program (ASRP) that combines capacity, skill and motivation could be utilized to optimize learning.19

 References